-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS LEGISLATION 1.
-First law on compulsory 15 June 1883 Decree law of 28 December 1944 5 and 30 April 1930 27 October 1927 (TB) 31 July 1901 5 June 1913 insurance 2.
-Basic legislation "Versicherungsordnung" (Insurance Code) of 19 July 1911, amended and supplemented on many occasions Law of 9 August 1963, supplemented and amended Law of 23 December 1963 on hospitals Social Security Code - Book III, Decree of 29 December 1945, amended Law No. 138 of 11 January 1943, amended and supple- mented Books I and IV of Social Insurance Code, consequent upon the Law of 24 April 1954, amended Benefits in kind: Law of 15 October 1964; Law of 14 December 1967 introducing general in- surance for serious risks Cash benefits: Law of 5 June 1913 on sickness insurance, amended and supplemented BENEFITS IN KIND Field of application 1.All persons in paid employment 2.Pensioners 3.Unemployed persons All workers bound by a contract of service and categories assimilated thereto Pensioners (including the disabled and orphans) Unemployed persons Handicapped persons 1.All employees or persons assimilated thereto 2.Pensioners 3.Unemployed persons All employees in the private sector (sickness and TB) Pensioners (sickness) Unemployed persons (sickness for first 6 months of unemployment) 1.All persons in paid employment 2.Pensioners 3.Unemployed persons 1.All persons in paid employment 2.Pensioners 3.Unemployed persons For general insurance: all residents Membership Non-industrial staff: DM 14 400 p.a.
+GERMANY BELGIUM FRANCE ITALY , LUXEMBOURG NETHERLANDS LEGISLATION 1.
+First law on compulsory 15 June 1883 Decree law of 28 December 1944 • 27 October 1927 (TB) 31 July 1901 5 June 1913 insurance 2.
+Basic legislation 'Versicherungsordnung' (Insurance Code) of 19 July 1911, amended and supplemented on many occasions Law of 9 August 1963, sup- plemented and amended Law of 23 December 1963 on hospitals Social Security Code - Book III, Decree of 29 Decembre 1945, amended Law, No. 138 of 11 January 1943, amended and supplemented Books I and IV of Social Insurance Code, consequent upon the Law of 24 April 1954, amended Law of 15 October 1964; Cash benefits: Law of 5 June 1913 on sickness insurance, amended and supplemented BENEFITS IN KIND Field of application 1.
+All persons in paid employment 2.
+Pensioners 3.
+Unemployment persons 1.
+All workers bound by a contract of service and categories assimilated thereto 2.
+Pensioners (including the disabled and orphans) All employees or persons assimilated thereto Pensioners Unemployed persons 1.
+All employees in the private sector (sickness and TB) 2.
+Pensioners (sickness) 3.
+Unemployed persons (sickness for first 6 months of un- All persons in paid employment Pensioners Unemployed persons All persons in paid employment Pensioners Unemployed persons 3.
+Unemployment persons 4.
+Handicapped persons ness for first 6 months of un- employment) For general insurance: all residents Membership Non-industrial staff: DM 18 900 p. a.
 None None None None Fl.
-14 850 a year Beneficiaries Insured person, dependent spouse and children, other dependants Insured person and dependants, subject to certain conditions Insured person and dependent members of family (also certain relatives) Insured person and depen- dent members of family (direct relatives in the ascending and descending line to the second degree) for whom the insured person receives family allowances Insured person and dependent members of family Insured person and dependent members of family Conditions for grant of benefits - qualifying period Period of work and membership required: none Period of work and membership required: 6 months, including 120 days of actual work or periods assimilated thereto (unemployment, annual holidays, etc.) Proof of payment of minimum contributions Proof of illness covered by the insurance Period of work and member- ship required: 200 hours during the 3 months prior to the date of treatment or 120 hours during the preceding month Period of work and member- ship required: none for sickness For TB: at least two years' insurance and one year's contributions during the 5 years prior to the appli- cation for benefits Period of work and member- ship required: none, in principle Period of work and member- ship required: none, subject to enrolment with a sick- ness fund in time of benefits
+18 800 a year Beneficiaries Insured person, dependent spouse and children, other dependants Insured person and dependants, subject to certain conditions Insured person and dependent members of family (also certain relatives) Insured person and dependent members of family (direct rela- tives in the ascending and de- scending line to the second degree) for whom the insured person receives family allowances Insured person and dependend members of family Insured person and dependent members of family Conditions for grant of benefits-qualifying period Period of work and membership required: none 1.
+Period of work and membership required: 6 months, including 120 days of actual work or periods assimilated thereto (unemployment, annual holidays, etc.) 2.
+Proof of payment of minimum contributions 3.
+Proof of illness covered by the insurance Period of work and membership required: 200 hours during the 3 months prior to the date of treatment or 120 hours during the preceding month required: none for sickness Period of work and membership required: none, in principle Period of work and membership required: none, subject to en- rolment with a sickness fund in time